Dear worldwide inline skaters,

 From these numbers you can see that the “Munich Blade-Night” is neither a high speed nor a maximum endurance event.
 So, you don’t need to be Chad Hedrick (50ple speedskating world champion, now also a top speedskater on ice) nor to have a single number body fat percentage to take part in the “Munich Blade-Night”.
 But you should be able to keep a steady speed, break effectively and control your downhill speed.

-Warning: The “Munich Blade-Night” is definitely not for beginners – unless they hoper for a painful transport in an ambulance car.
+Warning: The “Munich Blade-Night” is definitely not for bloody beginners – unless they hope for a painful transport in an ambulance car.

 Unlike in Paris, there is no rest in the middle of the run where you can struggle for free samples from the sponsors.
 Please bring your own supplies.